treehouses/builder/README.md

 # treehouse-builder

 Treehouse-builder is based on [Raspian](https://www.raspbian.org/) and allows the user to develop and tailor their own custom RPi images.
-The script will modify the latest Raspian image by installing packages, purging packages and executing custom commands, and then finally creates a bootable .img file that can be burned to the SD card.
+The script will modify the latest Raspian image by installing packages, purging packages and executing custom commands, and then finally creates a bootable .img file that can be burned to the microSD card.

 ## Instructions